-If you were arrested for DUI or Drunk Driving in Fresno, and your BAC was measured at .08 or higher, the DMV will seek to suspend you driver's license.
-You are entitled to a DMV hearing (called “Administrative Per Se” or APS hearing) to contest the drivers license suspension.
+If you were arrested for DUI or Drunk Driving in Fresno, and your BAC was measured at .08 or higher, the DMV will seek to suspend your driver's license.
+You are entitled to a DMV hearing (called “Administrative Per Se” or APS hearing) to contest the driver's license suspension.
 Fresno DUI attorney Terry Wapner can represent you at this hearing.

 An Overview of the DMV (APS) Hearing